aquibm/react-flux-test/README.md

 Following along with this pluralsight course with some slight changes.

-* Use of WebPack to transpile and bundle jsx components and other app files.
+* Use of WebPack to automate transpilation and bundling of jsx components and other app files.
 * Using ES6 syntax.

 ## TODO